 Projects hosted in GitLab can have CI tasks defined in their .gitlab-ci.yml

-.
+files.
 These tasks are performed

 by runners which are essentially virtual machines which run